cbrummitt/academic-kickstart/content/author/admin/_index.md

 +++

-Charlie Brummitt is an Innovation Scientist at [Indigo Agriculture](https://www.indigoag.com/), where he develops algorithms, data visualizations, and other data-driven products to make farming more profitable and environmentally sustainable.
-He has wide-ranging interests in using mathematics and computing to model and predict complex systems, most recently in economic development.
+Charlie Brummitt is a Senior Innovation Scientist at [Indigo Agriculture](https://www.indigoag.com/), where he is currently leading the statistical design and implementation of a carbon credit market for agriculture.
+Charlie is a generalist with an insatiable interest in learning new areas and finding connections between them.
+An applied mathematician by training, his academic research has involved modeling and predicting events in a range of complex systems, from blackouts in power grids to crises in financial systems to the development of economies.
+His work in industry has involved developing recommender systems, visualizing data, designing experiments, building statistical sampling designs, and providing technical leadership in large, cross-functional projects.
+As these ideas percolate in his brain outside work, he ferments kombuchas and krauts and sourdough bread.